 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The government has made significant progress in establishing the legal and regulatory framework for environmental management in recent years.
-The government enacted the Environmental Conservation Law (ECL) in 2012, followed by the Environmental Conservation Rules (ECR) in 2014 and the Environmental Impact Assessment Procedure (EIA Procedure) in 2015.
+In recent years, there has been significant progress in establishing the legal and regulatory framework for environmental management.
+The civilian-led government enacted the Environmental Conservation Law (ECL) in 2012, followed by the Environmental Conservation Rules (ECR) in 2014 and the Environmental Impact Assessment Procedure (EIA Procedure) in 2015.
 National Environmental Quality (Emission) Guidelines (2015) and sector-specific EIA guidelines for the hydropower, mining, and oil and gas industries have been developed.
 Afterward, The National Environmental Policy and the Burma Climate Change Policy were released in 2019.
 These new policies are in harmony with the Burma Sustainable Development Plan 2018-2030 and highlight the increasing risks of extreme climate change and its impacts on Burma’s economic and social development.
-Additionally, there are a number of ongoing or planned projects addressing environmental management supported by development partners such as the World Bank, IFC, ADB, JICA, UNDP, and NEA since the government implemented EIA procedures in 2015.
+Several ongoing or planned projects address environmental management supported by development partners such as the World Bank, IFC, ADB, JICA, UNDP, and NEA since the government implemented EIA procedures in 2015.
 However, improvements to environmental development projects remain a work in progress due to the COVID-19 pandemic in 2020 and the military coup in February 2021.

-Agriculture: Agriculture contributes approximately 30% of the ’country’s gross domestic product (GDP) and employs approximately 60% of the population.
-Due to the positive economic trends over the last five years, agricultural production has increased significantly, owing to intensive farming systems that require high inputs of chemical fertilizers and pesticides.
-Inappropriate use of these agrochemicals will have a negative impact on both the environment and the farming community.
+Agriculture: Agriculture contributes approximately 30% of the country’s gross domestic product (GDP) and employs about 60% of the population.
+Over the years, inappropriate use of these agrochemicals will hurt the environment and the farming community.
 The primary effect is land degradation, which significantly reduces soil fertility.
 Additionally, commercial monocropping (rice, maize, and pulses) over a large area in successive years will favor pest and disease infestation, making the crop highly susceptible to climate shock and variability.

-The government strongly supported innovative technology for improved soil fertility management and increased crop yields such as soil scanner technology, post-harvest technologies, solar dryer technology for high valued crops, pest management technology, irrigation, and water management technology, etc. Local agricultural firms are also willing to collaborate with foreign technology firms to bring new technology to Burmese growers that is highly relevant and applicable to climate change adaptation and sustainable agriculture production systems.
+The government strongly supported innovative technology for improved soil fertility management and increased crop yields.
+These include soil scanner technology, post-harvest technologies, solar dryer technology for high-value crops, pest management technology, irrigation, water management technology, etc. Local agricultural firms are also willing to collaborate with foreign technology firms to bring new technology to Burmese growers that is highly relevant and applicable to climate change adaptation and sustainable agriculture production systems.

-Solid Waste management: Burma faces significant challenges with the management of solid waste.
+Solid Waste Management: Burma faces significant challenges with solid waste management.
 The key environmental and operational issues arise due to the current practice of open waste dumping and insufficient collection coverage and cleanliness.
-Landfills are nearly full, and their operation as an open dump is disorganized.
+Landfills are nearly complete, and their operation as an open dump is disorganized.
 Without compaction, waste dumping on steep slopes creates a dangerous situation for waste pickers and reduces landfill capacity.
 Contamination of surface water and groundwater has been observed because of toxic waste components.
 Contaminated water may affect adjacent farmland.
 The surrounding area is littered with wind-blown light plastic material.
 There is methane production, greenhouse gas emissions, and the possibility of landfill fires.
-Additionally, solid waste disposal sites are a significant source of disease for the surrounding population, agricultural lands and workers, and waste collectors.
+Solid waste disposal sites are a significant source of disease for the surrounding population, agricultural lands and workers, and waste collectors.

-The government prioritizes upgrading existing infrastructure, including waste collection, transportation, recycling, and waste-to-energy technology.
-With the assistance of international donors, a National Waste Management Strategy and Master Plan (2018–2030) was recently developed.
-The solid waste private sector is also eager to collaborate with foreign technology companies to support the ’country’s waste management development plan.
+The civilian-led government prioritized upgrading existing infrastructure, including waste collection, transportation, recycling, and waste-to-energy technology.
+With the assistance of international donors, a National Waste Management Strategy and Master Plan (2018–2030) was developed.
+The solid waste private sector is also eager to collaborate with foreign technology companies to support the country’s waste management development plan.

-Both the government and private sector players are interested in U.S. environmental solutions and technologies.
+Private sector players are interested in U.S. environmental solutions and technologies.
 U.S. companies that focus on recycling systems and technologies will find trade and investment opportunities in Burma.
 There is strong demand for advanced wastewater and water treatment technologies.
 U.S. companies that provide technologies for water supply, sanitation, drainage, and wastewater management can find tremendous business opportunities in Burma.
-In addentional, products and services related to water softening, pumps, valves, scrapers, sludge dewatering equipment and screening machines, magnetic flowmeters, large chlorinators for water/wastewater systems, water recycling technologies are areas that could also provide business opportunities for U.S. companies.
+In addition, products and services related to water softening, pumps, valves, scrapers, sludge dewatering equipment, screening machines, magnetic flowmeters, large chlorinators for water/wastewater systems, and water recycling technologies are also included areas that could also provide business opportunities for U.S. companies.

 U.S. Commercial Service